-Dark Harbor is definitely not for younger children.
-This annual Halloween event is one of the most popular scary attraction in Southern California.
+Dark Harbor is not for younger children.
+This annual Halloween event is one of the most popular scary attractions in Southern California.
 Live entertainment, gruesome mazes, and ghost ship tours are all part of the fun.

 Nearby Queen Mary Attractions

 Aquarium of the Pacific houses over 12,000 sea animals displayed by area of origin.
 Visiting the Queen Mary and Aquarium of the Pacific is a great way to spend a day.

 The Cabrillo Aquarium is not anywhere near as large as the Long Beach Aquarium.
 However, it does have one advantage, admission is free.
 This aquarium exhibits sea creatures that live in Southern California.
 There are lots of hands 0n exhibits, plenty of interesting fish tanks, and a walkway down to some interesting tide pools.